Back to Blog

 Grokipedia articles are not necessarily longer than their Wikipedia counterparts.
 But they are far more heavily sourced.

 This volume alone signals something important: Grokipedia’s model values aggregation and breadth over editorial restraint.
-But the real story lies in where those sources come from.
+But the real story lies in what sources it chooses.

 Where Grokipedia gets its information